-This happened recently to UK TV presenter Emma Willis when she found herself on a daytime chat show saying she was ‘overwhelmed’ by the reaction to her son, 9 year old Ace, wearing pink – ‘He’s just my son in a pink top.’
+This happened to UK TV presenter Emma Willis when she found herself on a daytime chat show a couple of years ago saying she was ‘overwhelmed’ by the reaction to her son, Ace, (who was 9 years old at the time) wearing pink, saying “He’s just my son in a pink top.”

 It seems the moment a boy wears pink, it’s as if a colour crime has been committed.